mifki/df-twbt/README.md

 ## Text Will Be Text ##

-This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that improves various aspects of rendering.
+This is a plugin for [Dwarf Fortress](http://bay12games.com) / [DFHack](http://github.com/dfhack/dfhack) that improves various aspects the game interface.

 Originally I wrote a small plugin because I was tired seeing coffins instead of zeroes and all that stuff.
 It has greately evolved since then.
 Requires OpenGL PRINT_MODE (STANDARD or VBO).
+Some functions may not work or have issues in Adventurer Mode.

 ### Text and Map Tilesets ###